alanreidt/range-slider-component/modules/slider/README.md

 Although, it's possible to realize an *update* behavior here, I don't see this, as a logical functionality (see below).

-You can accomplish desired result by using *API create method*, instead.
+You can accomplish desired result by using *API create method* along with `'update'` event, instead.

-Or you can create the slider with tooltips and then hide them through css, when desire.
+Or you can create Slider with tooltips and then hide them through css, depending on event.

-> P.S.
-Functionality will be enhanced in the future, in order to allow to listen to events (such as an *update*), which will improve the situation.

 ### Architecture
-The slider architecture follows an *original MVC architecture*, the topic is thoroughly described in the article [«Охота на мифический MVC»](https://habr.com/ru/post/321050/) (see some details below).
+Slider architecture follows an *original MVC architecture*, the topic is thoroughly described in the article [«Охота на мифический MVC»](https://habr.com/ru/post/321050/) (see some details below).

+Slider, in the essence, represents component, which reflects a part of Application's Domain Model and allows user to change a representation of the part (via modification of Slider inner Model).

+For example, on a hotel website, Slider will reflect the hotel rooms price range (which will be passed to the Slider Model `boundaries` option) and will allow user to narrow down a representation of the diapason to its needs.

+But, Slider also can manipulate Domain Model directly (through the Application Model (Façade), of course).
+In that case, Slider options will be synchronized on an `'update'` event.

+So, Slider architecture is built with these things in mind.

 #### Model
-The module contains business logic of the slider component: possible slider options and logic around them.
+The module contains business logic of Slider component: possible Slider options and logic around them.

 #### ViewController
-This module is responsible for display of current slider state and handling of user actions.
+This module is responsible for display of current Slider state and handling of user actions.

-It translates position of occurred events into the slider `values` option.
+It translates position of occurred events into Slider `values` option.
 All further work (as validation of that value and correction of correlated options) is handled by `Model`.

 As you see, `ViewController` performs View and Controller functionality.
-The objective for this is that it's not logical, from functional decomposition standpoint, to divide the module — handles (which realize Controller functionality) don't have any value outside of the slider (View).
+The objective for this is that it's not logical, from functional decomposition standpoint, to divide the module — handles (which realize Controller functionality) don't have any value outside of Slider (View).

 #### UML diagram
-This is a bird's view on the slider architecture.
+This is a bird's view on Slider architecture.

 Diagram represents only public members.